The Used Paper Industry

 As such, there are several products that have come to be known as more valuable than otherwise thought, and that would alternatively be part of the trash.

-Scrap and used paper in UAE - House Kraft Paper is one such commodity.
-Although previously, paper used to be thrown away and would end up in a landfill, today, it is considered an important material thanks to reusing methods, which allow its use in newspapers, magazines, and packing processes.
+Scrap and used paper in UAE is one such commodity.
+Although previously, the paper used to be thrown away and would end up in a landfill, today, it is considered an important material thanks to reusing methods, which allow its use in newspapers, magazines, and packing processes by paper manufacturers in UAE.

 This segment has changed a lot in recent years, as even corporate players have begun to realize how lucrative piles of scrap paper can be.
 The competition for bids on scrap paper recycled by residents or the stock the ends up in landfills is intense, with prices as high as $100 per ton in countries that have high paper recycling rates.